 Benefit Description You pay Emergency outside our service area High Option Standard Option Emergency care at a doctor's office Emergency care at an urgent care center Adult (18 and older): \$15 per office visit for primary care, chiropractic, optometry and behavioral health; \$25 per office visit for most specialty and urgent care.
-Children (under 18 years of Adult (18 and older): \$15 per office visit for primary care, chiropractic, optometry and behavioral health; \$25 per office visit for most specialty and urgent care.
-Children (under 18 years of age): Nothing age): Nothing Emergency care as an outpatient at a hospital, including doctors' services \$100 per Emergency Room visit \$100 per Emergency Room visit Note: We waive the ER copay if you are admitted to the hospital.
-Not covered: All charges All charges Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Standard Option Professional ambulance service (ground or air) when medically appropriate.
+Children (under 18 years of age): Nothing Adult (18 and older): \$15 per office visit for primary care, chiropractic, optometry and behavioral health; \$25 per office visit for most specialty and urgent care.
+Children (under 18 years of age): Nothing Emergency care as an outpatient at a hospital, including doctors' services Note: We waive the ER copay if you are admitted to the hospital. \$100 per Emergency Room visit \$100 per Emergency Room visit Not covered: All charges All charges • Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers J • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Standard Option Professional ambulance service (ground or air) when medically appropriate.
 Nothing 20% coinsurance after deductible Note: See 5(c) for non-emergency service.
 Not covered: Ground or air ambulance when medical attention is not required en route to a medical facility.
 All Charges.
 All Charges.

-Section 5(e) Mental health and substance abuse benefits
+Section 5(e) Mental health and substance misuse disorder benefits